Frequently Asked Questions

 What are the safety features of the PowerMast system?

-Each climbing unit is equipped with a locking pawl and overspeed brake.
+Each climbing unit is equipped with a lock lever and overspeed brake.

 Do you provide training?